 The Moral of The Great Gatsby

-We may not easily get our dreams if they are an illusion.
-Make reasonable goals, especially financial objectives that may be attainable with careful planning.
+We may not quickly get our dreams if they are an illusion.
+Make reasonable goals, especially financial objectives, that may be attainable with careful planning.

 Miser And His Gold, Aesop’s Fables (In Its Entirety)